 - Represented the defense in mass tort litigation involving heavy machinery, handheld small tools, and environmental contamination.

-- As an element of his practice in mass tort defense, Mr. Marston has represented his clients in connection with many of the administrative challenges of multi-district litigation on the federal level, and coordinated litigation at the California state level.
+- As an element of his practice in mass tort defense, Hall has represented his clients in connection with many of the administrative challenges of multi-district litigation on the federal level, and coordinated litigation at the California state level.
 He recently represented a drug manufacturer in a landmark Ninth Circuit opinion curbing the abusive practice of joining hundreds of plaintiffs in state court class actions to avoid removal under the Class Action Fairness Act.

 Professional Liability Experience

-- In both trial and appellate forums, Mr. Marston has represented lawyers in such varied matters as negligence, malpractice, malicious prosecution, fraud claims, as well as litigation concerning the California “anti-SLAPP” statute, which requires an early merits evaluation of suits based on activity that petitions governmental entities, and attorney disqualification motions.
+- In both trial and appellate forums, Hall has represented lawyers in such varied matters as negligence, malpractice, malicious prosecution, fraud claims, as well as litigation concerning the California “anti-SLAPP” statute, which requires an early merits evaluation of suits based on activity that petitions governmental entities, and attorney disqualification motions.